Additional discounts in case of bank transfer:

 When choosing a colour, keep practicality in mind.Many people order acoustic silk /material in white or off-white, but keeping these colours clean requires more care as it gets dirty more easily.
 Our panels can be wiped with a damp cloth but white or off-white materials will become dusty and stained after a while.

-How are Diffuser Bass Traps better than other products?
+How are Diffuser Bass absorber better than other products?

-The most important goal of diffuser corner elements is to attenuate as little treble as possible while absorbing deeper sounds in higher than average amounts.
+The most important goal of diffuser corner bass trap is to attenuate as little treble as possible while absorbing deeper sounds in higher than average amounts.

-Hard wall louvres are more effective in attenuating deep sound than broadband acoustic panels.
+Hard wall louvres are more effective in attenuating deep tone than broadband acoustic panels.

-In addition to sound absorption, it also has a very good property, namely the diffusion-scattering of sound.
+In addition to sound absorption, it also has a very good property, namely the diffusion-scattering of tone.

-The diffuser bass trap, corner elements effectively destroy excessive depths from 40 Hz, while absorbing less treble from 600 Hz upwards and more depths from 300 Hz downwards at higher frequencies compared to classic acoustic panels.
+The diffuser corner bass trap elements effectively destroy excessive depths from 40 Hz, while absorbing less treble from 600 Hz upwards and more depths from 300 Hz downwards at higher frequencies compared to classic acoustic panels.

 Diffuser bass trap, corner element, sound absorbing properties: